swcarpentry/git-novice/01-backup.md

 telling them how to reconstruct one file given the other.
 If we can break it down into pieces:

-1. The first line tells us that Git is using the Unix `diff` command to compare the old and new versions of the file.
+1. The first line tells us that Git is producing output similar to the Unix `diff` command comparing the old and new versions of the file.
 2. The second line tells exactly which [revisions](../../gloss.html#revision) of the file Git is comparing;
     `df0654a` and `315bf3a` are unique computer-generated labels for those revisions.